banmdev/ccxtbots/README.md

 # ccxtbots is a project to build crypto contract trading bots
-it is based on the ccxt library and currently a bit tested with phemex and bitget more information will follow soon
+It is based on the ccxt library and currently a bit tested with phemex and bitget more information will follow soon